ktsn/ob/README.md

 ### Custom operators

-You can extends `Observable` class for custom operators.
+You can extend `Observable` class for custom operators.
-If you does not want any build in operators, you should extends `BaseObservable` class.
+If you do not want any built in operators, you should extend `BaseObservable` class.

 ```js
 import { Observable } from '@ktsn/ob'